linhbngo/cpsc-3620/index.md

 >
 > 1. apply mathematical foundations, algorithmic principles, and computer science theory in the modeling and design of computer-based systems in a way that demonstrates comprehension of the tradeoffs involved in design choices,
 > 2. analyze a problem, and identify and define the computing requirements appropriate to its solution,
-> 3. apply design and development principles in the construction of software systems, and
+> 3. apply design and development principles in the construction of distributed computing systems, and
 > 4. function effectively on teams to accomplish a common goal.

 > ## Prerequesites {.prereq}